seeden/seeden/README.md

 </p>

-_You can find the list of open source projects I have been a part of_ 👇
+_You can find the list of my open source projects_ 👇